s-JoL/Open-Llama/README_en.md

 4. Provide more convenient configuration, see configs/pretrain_config.yaml
 5. Provide functionality to continue pre-training based on other pre-trained models and supplementing vocabulary

+v1 version code can be seen at https://github.com/s-JoL/Open-Llama/tree/v1.0

 ## **Features**

 ### Easy to use